-On a regular working day in 1802, seeing heavy layers of smog hanging over the city of Manchester was nothing out of ordinary.
-As factories running full capacity on steam power fueled by burning large volumes of coal were adding more and more layers to the skyline, it was getting harder to breathe in the city.
-But no worries, clouds would disperse once factories stop and a small trip to the countryside would give you the refreshment you need!
+On a regular working day in 1802, seeing heavy layers of smog hanging over Manchester was nothing out of the ordinary.
+As factories running total capacity on steam power fueled by burning large volumes of coal were adding more and more layers to the skyline, it was getting harder to breathe in the city.
+But no worries, the clouds will disperse once factories stop and a small trip to the countryside will give you the refreshment you need!
 This was, very simplistically, the understanding of air pollution during the first industrial revolution.
-People were aware that industrial manufacturing was creating air pollution for sure, but it would take 50 years to realize that it would be a direct cause of human deaths, and another 100 years to realize it would lead to a global climate crisis¹.
+People were aware that industrial manufacturing was creating air pollution, but it would take 50 years to realize that it would be a direct cause of human deaths and another 100 years to know it would lead to a global climate crisis¹.

-It would not be surprising for you to hear that things did not get any better.
+It would not be surprising to hear that things did not get any better.
 Carbon pollution from fossil fuels is at an all-time high².
-Due to fossil-fuel-based transportation and booming of the commercial building sector³, sources of air pollution are more local, distributed and sophisticated now.
-We are more aware of the global climate crisis thanks to the large availability of undeniable scientific data.
-Nevertheless we as humans doing great works, although not enough, on mitigation and adaptation to this new climate reality.
-There is an exponential growth of investments in renewable energies, the automotive industry is turning its face towards hybrid and electric engines, the public is more informed and pressuring politicians to create feasible solutions.
-Availability of advanced monitoring technologies enabling us to shape our lives to adapt to irregular environmental situations such as storms, floods, excessive heats, air pollution, etc.
+Due to fossil-fuel-based transportation and the booming commercial building sector³, sources of air pollution are more local, distributed, and sophisticated now.
+We are more aware of the global climate crisis thanks to the abundant scientific data.
+Nevertheless, we as humans doing great work, although not enough, on mitigation and adaptation to this new climate reality.
+There is an exponential growth of investments in renewable energies, the automotive industry is turning its face towards hybrid and electric engines, and the public is more informed and pressuring politicians to create feasible solutions.
+Availability of advanced monitoring technologies enabling us to shape our lives to adapt to irregular environmental situations such as storms, floods, excessive heat, air pollution, etc.

 Shortest route vs. Greenest route

-According to Conversation Magazine, researches did a study in 2013, analyzing the costs and benefits of eco-routing⁴.
-They ran simulations of traffic in downtown Cleveland and Columbus, which include highways, arterials, and smaller local roads.
-Both are busy urban areas; during rush hour, for example, about 65,000 cars drive through downtown Cleveland per hour.
-In one case they found that the eco-route cut fuel use by 18 percent but took 44 percent longer.
-The team also found that fuel savings were particularly high when streets were congested.
-This is a promising study to alleviate our bad effect on the environment, yet it only covers transportation by automobiles.
+According to Conversation Magazine, researchers did a study in 2013 analyzing the costs and benefits of eco-routing⁴.
+They ran traffic simulations in downtown Cleveland and Columbus, including highways, arterials, and minor local roads.
+Both are busy urban areas; for example, about 65,000 cars drive through downtown Cleveland per hour during rush hour.
+In one case, they found that the eco-route cut fuel use by 18 percent but took 44 percent longer.
+The team also found that fuel savings were exceptionally high when streets were congested.
+This is a promising study to alleviate our lousy effect on the environment, yet it only covers automobile transportation.

-Considering the heavy reliance on private transportation in the US this is not surprising.
-Can we come up with a more sophisticated way to figure out the best route that will both create a minimum amount of carbon footprint, and save us from being subject to low air quality?
+This is not surprising considering the heavy reliance on private transportation in the US.
+Can we come up with a more sophisticated way to figure out the best route that will create a minimum carbon footprint and save us from being subject to low air quality?
 This is the question that got me thinking.

 The Air We Breathe

-Human-made air pollution is shortening life spans especially for those living in metropolitan cities.
-Thanks to a variety of air quality monitoring websites and apps such as Waqi and Breezometer we have the chance to know the average air quality in our areas.
-These technologies can help us arrange our activities such as to decided when to go for a walk/run, take the kids out based on the current air quality.
+Human-made air pollution shortens life spans, especially for those living in metropolitan cities.
+Thanks to various air quality monitoring websites and apps such as Waqi and Breezometer, we can know the average air quality in our areas.
+These technologies can help us arrange our activities, such as deciding when to go for a walk/run or take the kids out based on the current air quality.

-(Mostly European) Cities where public transportation and biking routes are relatively developed, people tend to utilize these opportunities rather than relying on private cars.
-Even though you minimize your carbon footprint by biking or walking to your destination you’d still be subject to bad air quality that would damage your health.
-What if our navigation apps consider this as a parameter when suggesting a route?
-What if not only minimizing our effect on the environment, we could also minimize the environment’s effect on us?
-Can an algorithm be developed that would find us an optimal route with a shorter distance, shorter time and cleaner air?
+(Mostly European) In cities with relatively developed public transportation and biking routes, people tend to utilize these opportunities rather than relying on private cars.
+Even though you minimize your carbon footprint by biking or walking to your destination, you’d still be subject to bad air quality that would damage your health.
+What if our navigation apps consider this a parameter when suggesting a route?
+What if we not only minimize our effect on the environment but could also reduce the environment’s effect on us?
+Can an algorithm be developed to find an optimal route with a shorter distance, shorter time, and cleaner air?
 This is a challenge that requires infrastructural change.